 Here you can set a logging level, and choose an appropriate file-name, and clear or show the log file .

-And here in a Concord process we see some details of the text files being read and processed, seeking the search-word horrible:
+And here in a Concord process we see some details of the text files being read and processed, seeking the search-word spleen:

-3. Carry on using WordSmith as desired, changing settings or using Concord or any other tool.
-From time to time or after WordSmith finishes, press the Refresh button visible above and read the output.
+With logging level set, carry on using WordSmith as desired, changing settings or using Concord or any other tool.
+From time to time or after WordSmith finishes, press the Show button visible above and read the output.
 It is a text file so it can be opened using any word processing software.
 If you have had trouble, looking at the last few lines may help by showing where processing stopped.

 If you want to log as WordSmith starts up, start in from the command line with the parameter /log: